-- financial support up to $18,000;
+- financial support ($20,000/semester in residence);

-- subsidized health insurance; and
+- subsidized health insurance;

-- travel support.
+- travel support

 About the Program

 The purpose of the residential fellowship program is to encourage and support research of the highest quality on topics related to ancient Greek civilization.